Azure/azure-rest-api-specs/specification/network/resource-manager/readme.md

   - suppress: RequiredPropertiesMissingInResourceModel
     from: serviceCommunity.json
     reason: name, id and type properties are inherited from the upper level
+  - suppress: AvoidNestedProperties
+    where: $.definitions.ServiceTagInformation.properties.properties
+    reason: No x-ms-client-flatten by design
   - suppress: RequiredPropertiesMissingInResourceModel
     from: usage.json
     reason: name, id and type properties are inherited from the upper level